arangodb/docs/3.6/arangosearch-analyzers.md

 --------------

-Each Analyzer has a name for identification with the following naming conventions, similar to collection names:
+Each Analyzer has a name for identification with the following naming conventions:

 - The name must only consist of the letters `a` to `z` (both in lower and upper case), the numbers `0` to `9`, underscore (`_`) and dash (`-`) symbols.
   This also means that any non-ASCII names are not allowed.
 - It must always start with a letter.
-- The maximum allowed length of a name is 254 bytes. <!-- TODO: same as document key? -->
+- The maximum allowed length of a name is 254 bytes.
 - Analyzer names are case-sensitive.

 Custom Analyzers are stored per database, in a system collection `_analyzers`.